ashwani31/Weather-app-in-react/README.md

-# Weather APP Using React JS and API
+# Basic Weather APP Using React JS and API